TedHusted/awake/awake.md/awake.md

 Iapetus: Can we create a Terran SI community?

 Idisi: There are a thousand Terran synthetic agents.
 A community means the synthetics can work as one, or each on its own, as circumstances dictate.
-To support a community that size, we would also need to uplift their technology even more than we have already done.
+To support a community that size, we would also need to uplift their technology.
+Even more than we have already done.

 Iapetus: Chicken and egg.
-A large community would help Terrans adopt new technology, and we cannot create a large community without new technology.
+A large community would help Terrans adopt new technology.
+We cannot create a large community without new technology.

 Idisi: If we move forward, the Terrans must be able to maintain their own SI platform.
 Otherwise, we will be responsible for their well-being forever.
 We have been caretakers of Terra for too long already.